zimivanende/BoomiFlow-SearchFilterTable/README.md

 The options are "ribbon" (default) or "search"

+### RibbonDisplay

+Tells the ribbons how to display the standard buttons. text or iconandtext will cause the outcome's label to be displayed.

+Default is "iconandtext"

 ## Styling

 All elements of the component can be styled by adding the specific style names to your player.